News & Events Subscribe

 This presentation explores how fireworks may affect drinking water sources by examining field studies, aerial deposition measurements, and national water surveys conducted before and after major fireworks events.
 We’ll discuss how factors such as the amount of fireworks used, waterbody size, dilution capacity, direct deposition, runoff, and natural attenuation influence perchlorate levels and potential risks to water quality.

-August 6, 2026: What You Can and Can't Do to Your Lakeshore
+August 6, 2026: Volunteer Conservation: What You Can and Can't Do to Your Lakeshore

 October 1, 2026: Groundwater, Springs and Effects on Lakes